Archived entries for Groupthink

 The Box

-By W.M.
+by W.M.
 Butler

 This place is horrible.
 I can’t have my baby here.
 Please don’t let me have my baby here!
 John!
 Please! — It’s OK.
 It’s OK. — No, you’re right, you’re right she makes it more beautiful here.
 Look at her eyes John they’re so brown and her hair, it’s black just like yours.
 Her fingers and toes John, all there and so wonderfully pink — John.